 Methods be enforced.
 All brilliant submerged and above water lights should be

-to prevent wild prey and predator species from being drawn to and into the pens.
+removed from the aquaculture facilities immediately to prevent wild prey and predator species from being drawn to and into the pens.

 I like her new term for the salmon farming industry, which follows in the summary paragraph: